landon2456/final_project_real/README.md

 <iframe title="Use Vs. Frequency of Use of Drugs By Older And Younger Age Groups" aria-label="Split Bars" id="datawrapper-chart-ZqXhP" src="https://datawrapper.dwcdn.net/ZqXhP/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="1003"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

 As can be viewed in the chart, the older ages have more wide discrepancies between drug use and drug frequency.
 I highlighted several drugs where this was particularly prevalent, including some that had zero values under use and larger numbers under frequency.
 If it is to be assumed that these discrepancies aren't due to statistical errors and are instead representative of statistically insignificant low percentages of drug use for the older age groups, then the conclusion could once again be drawn that in older populations, although very few people use drugs, the ones that do use them use them very frequently.
 I believe this may be true because the pattern of higher discrepancy in the older age groups remains true even in use values that aren't 0, it is a consistent pattern that persists throughout all the different drugs.
+This could be because younger people have a more casual culture around drug use, while older people need to make more of an effort to get drugs.
+The older people that do get drugs must be more serious and commited about doing them, whether that be because of addiction/necessity, medical needs, or lifestyle choices.

 ### Conclusion:

 Inhalants are most popular among young to mid teens, hallucinogens are popular in the late teens and early twenties, and heroin is most popular in the early to mid twenties.
 Across virtually all age groups, alcohol is typically twice as popular or more as marijuana use, with older age groups having alcohol be much more popular.
-A larger segment of the population of younger people use both depressants and stimulants, but older people use them more frequently.
-This is true for many other drugs as well: in general, while a larger segment of the young population uses drugs, they typically use them with less frequency than older people.
+In general, while a larger segment of the young population uses drugs, they typically use them with less frequency than older people.